 The Best Course of Action

 Some homeowners want to learn how to get out of paying HOA dues.
 The bad news is that there is no way around it.
-You agree to pay your share of the assessments the moment you signed into the association.
+You agree to pay your share of the dues the moment you signed into the association.
 Provided the HOA followed its governing documents, it is best to just pay the dues and avoid late HOA payments.
 After all, you are benefiting from the HOA’s amenities and services.

 Keeping track of delinquent homeowner accounts can come as a challenge without the proper tools.
 Use Condo Manager’s integrated HOA and condo association management software today.
 Schedule a free demo, call us at (800) 626-1267, or contact us online for more information.